Shigella: Classification

-Groups A–C are physiologically similar; S. sonnei (group D) can be differentiated on the basis of biochemical metabolism assays.
+Groups A–C are physiologically similar; S. sonnei (group D) can be differentiated based on biochemical metabolism assays.
 Three Shigella groups are the major disease-causing species: S. flexneri is the most frequently isolated species worldwide, and accounts for 60% of cases in the developing world; S. sonnei causes 77% of cases in the developed world, compared to only 15% of cases in the developing world; and S. dysenteriae is usually the cause of epidemics of dysentery, particularly in confined populations such as refugee camps.

 Each of the Shigella genomes includes a virulence plasmid that encodes conserved primary virulence determinants.
-The Shigella chromosomes share most of their genes with those of E. coli K12 strain MG1655.
-Phylogenetic studies indicate Shigella is more appropriately treated as subgenus of Escherichia, and that certain strains generally considered E. coli—such as E. coli O157:H7—are better placed in Shigella (see Escherichia coli#Diversity for details).
+The Shigella chromosomes share most of their genes with those of E. coli K12 strain MG1655, a well-studied model strain.

+Phylogenetic studies indicate Shigella is more appropriately treated as a subgroup of Escherichia (see Escherichia coli#Diversity for details).